-To the Student: It's the first couple of weeks of the semester and a new student has joined your Spanish class.
+Directions to the Student: It's the first few weeks of the semester and a new student has just joined your language class.
 The teacher has asked you to help the new student understand the teacher's instructions by SHOWING the student what to do.
-There will be 5 instructions in Spanish.
+There will be 5 instructions in the language you are learning.

-To the Teacher: This is a TPR activity dealing with classroom instructions and items found in a classroom.
+Directions to the Teacher: This is a TPR activity dealing with classroom instructions and items found in a classroom.
 Tell students that you will give them five commands (directions / instructions) to follow.
 Use the following rubric to assess the students.

 - 3 Exceeds Expectations

-- □ Follows all 5 of the commands
+- □ Follows all 5 of the commands.

 - 2 Meets Expectations

-- □ Follows 4 of the commands
+- □ Follows 4 of the commands.

-- 1 Approaches Expectations

-- □ Follows 3 of the commands
+□ Follows 3 of the commands.

-- U Unsatisfactory

-- □ Follows only 1 or 2 of the commands
+□ Follows only 1 or 2 of the commands.